Constraints on dark matter self-interaction from galactic core size: The SIDM solution to the core cusp problem

-The implications of DM self interaction on the thermalisation of the core becomes apparent from the velocity dispersion profile given in Figure \ref{fig:v0-astro}.
-We find that the velocity dispersion increases rapidly from the center towards the periphery for CDM haloes, whereas the corresponding increment is comparatively softer for the SIDM haloes and remain almost constant at the center.
-This depicts the expected scenario where the interior of the CDM haloes are gravitationally cooled where as the self interactions in the SIDM haloes thermalises the central region through the transfer of heat from the periphery leading to the formation of density cores inside the haloes.
-Our numerical estimates qualitatively agrees with the results obtained in \cite{Banerjee:2019bjp} which considers high resolution cosmological simulations.
+The implications of DM self-interaction on the thermalisation of the core becomes apparent from the velocity dispersion profile given in figure \ref{sf:sm1}.
+We find that the velocity dispersion increases rapidly from the center towards the periphery for the CDM haloes, whereas the corresponding increment is comparatively softer for the SIDM haloes and remain almost constant at the center.
+This depicts the expected scenario where the interior of the CDM haloes are gravitationally cooled, whereas DM self-interactions in the SIDM haloes thermalises the central region through the transfer of heat from the periphery leading to the formation of density cores inside the haloes.
+Our numerical estimates qualitatively agree with the results obtained in \cite{Burger:2018sqp,Banerjee:2019bjp} which considers high resolution cosmological simulations.
+As a sanity check to our implementation of self-interactions between DM, we find that the variation in density with radius shown in figure \ref{sf:sm2}, gradually decreases at the central region as the strength of self-scattering increases.
+This is also in accordance to the studies existing in literature \cite{Burger:2018sqp,Banerjee:2019bjp}.